Walking Meditation: The Ayurvedic Moving Practice

 Environment: Uphill terrain, varied landscapes, new routes that stimulate curiosity.
 Avoid flat, monotonous paths that invite Kapha drowsiness.

-Duration: 20-30 minutes (Kapha benefits from longer, more active practice)
+Duration: 20 to 30 minutes (Kapha benefits from longer, more active practice)

-Best time: Early morning (6-8 AM, during Kapha time) to counter morning heaviness.
+Best time: Early morning (6 to 8 AM, during Kapha time) to counter morning heaviness.
 This is the most important dosha-specific timing.

 Additional elements: